 - Cybernetics (ch.
 2), feedback loop, and concept of ‘measurable types’.
 How do we feel about the reference of these terms?

-Black Software: The Internet and Racial Justice, from the Afronet to Black Lives Matter (2020)
+Black Software: The Internet and Racial Justice, from the Afronet to Black Lives Matter (October 15, 2020)

-By Charlton McIlwain
+by Charlton McIlwain

 - What to think of the notion that “African Americans as not just technologists, but automatically as activists too”?